 Tankless water heaters have become very popular lately for various good reasons.

-Tankless water heaters, also referred to as demand-type or instantaneous water heaters, are more energy-efficient than traditional tank units because they provide hot water only when needed, rather than heating and reheating water in a standard storage tank, which can save you money.
+Water heaters, also referred to as demand-type or instantaneous water heaters, are more energy-efficient than traditional tank units because they provide hot water only when needed, rather than heating and reheating water in a standard storage tank, which can save you money.

 They also take up significantly less physical space, as they do not have a significant storage tank.